-It was in recognition of the need to cushion the poor as much as possible of the definition particular short-term difficulties with the liberalisation programme that Hest bacette with the President convened and chaired the National Conference on the Social Dimensions of Development, which was held in October last year.
-This Conference brought together the Government, donors and NGOs and focused on practical steps needed to help the weaker groups to adjust to the reforms.
-He carried the same message to the World Conference on Social Development held in Copenhagen in March last year where he further highlighted the problems we face in terms of health, education and population control and their oppact of the landless, (2) women heading households, (3) children and school leavers, (4) the elacted poor, (5) pastoralists and some small-scale farmers, (6) the handicapped and above all (6) the unemployed.
+It was in recognition of the need to cushion the poor as much as possible against their particular short-term difficulties with the liberalisation programme that His ) xcellular the President convened and chaired the National Conference on the Social Dimensions of Development, which was held in October last year.
+This Conference brought together the Government, donors and NGOs and focused on practical steps needed to help the weaker greetys to adjust to the reforms.
+He carried the same message to the World Conference on Social Development held in Copenhagen in March last year where he further highlighted the problems we face in terms of health, education and population control and their impact on the unemployment situation facing the affected groups.
+These groups were identified as (1 the landless, (2) women heading households, (3) children and school leavers, (4) the elderly production, (5) pastoralists and some small-scale farmers, (6) the handicapped and above all (6) the unemployed.
 These groups were also independently identified as needing special attention in the Kenya Poverty Assessment Report recently issued by the World Bank.

-Hon Members will see from their Printed Estimates that I have set as $d \in XE3^{+0.00}$ bion for these special poverty alleviation projects in the 1995/96 financial year.
-Since a constraint be allocated in later years to bring the total funding to K£1,175 million by the 1995 theorem is a year.
-This is about half the K£2,344 million which was the estimated requirement on these projects.
+Hon Members will see from their Printed Estimates that I have set aside K£377 million for these special poverty alleviation projects in the 1995/96 financial year.
+Similar Substantial be allocated in later years to bring the total funding to K£1,175 million by the 1997/93 million year.
+This is about half the K£2,344 million which was the estimated requirement for the action.

+projects.
 The Government has invited the donors and the private sector to contribute to bring these essential projects to a successful completion within the programmed time frame.
-Hon.
-Members should note, however, that in the interest of fiscal responsibility, existing budgetary procedures will be adhered to and the Sector Ministries will control the actual implementation.
+Hon, Members should note, however, that in the interest of fiscal responsibility, existing budgetary procedures will be adhered to and the Sector Ministries will control the actual implementation.